aniruhil/arblog/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Political Science" institution = "Ohio University" year = 1999
+  course = "PhD in Political Science" institution = "SUNY at Stony Brook, Stony Brook (NY)" year = 1999

 [[education.courses]]
   course = "MA in Economics"
-  institution = "University of New Hampshire" year = 1993
+  institution = "University of New Hampshire, Durham (NH)" year = 1993

 [[education.courses]]
   course = "BA in Economics"
-  institution = "University of Mumbai" year = 1989
+  institution = "University of Mumbai, Mumbai (India)" year = 1989

 +++